fbpx

 How To Upload To Spotify As An Artist (& Get Paid)?

-Want to upgrade from just running a Spotify playlist to actually get your own music on Spotify and becoming an official Spotify artist?
+Want to upgrade from just running a Spotify playlist to actually getting your own music on Spotify and becoming an official Spotify artist?

 To upload to Spotify as an artist, you need to sign up with one of Spotify’s preferred music distributors and submit your music, artwork, and artist information through that distributor.